 - Food puzzles or scent-tracking games

-- Regular basic obedience practice to strengthen bonds and teach new commands
+- Regular practice of basic commands to strengthen your bond and teach new commands

 Many medium breeds love herding, chasing, or coordinating games that engage both body and mind.

-Large and athletic dogs require sustained daily movement to stay healthy and well-behaved.
-Without a positive outlet, excess energy can translate to frustration or destructive habits.
+Large, athletic dogs require sustained daily movement to stay healthy and well-behaved.
+Without a positive outlet, excess energy can translate into frustration or destructive behaviors.

 - 60 to 90 minutes total, split into manageable walks or adventures